davidan1981/rubybreaker/TUTORIAL.md

 the program behaves correctly (for those test runs) as intended by the programmer.
 This assumption is not a strong requirement, but is necessary to obtain precise and accurate type information.

+#### Early Dynamic Type Checking

+RubyBreaker gives you an option to run the early dynamic type check.
+If a method is documented and its module is specified to be _type checked_, then RubyBreaker will verify if the argument types and the return type are appropriate at runtime.
+To allow this feature in command-line, use `-c` (checking) option:

+    rubybreaker -l lib.rb -c A prog.rb

+Here, the library code `lib.rb` will be imported (`-l`) and class `A` will be instrumented for type checking (`-c`) during the execution of `prog.rb`.
+We will explain how to run type checking in non-command mode.

 ### Using Ruby Unit Testing Framework